Circles

 FAQs on Circles

-A circle is a round 2-dimensional shape.
-It is a closed shape with a distance from center to circumference termed as radius 'r' and distance from one point on the circumference to another point passing through center termed as diameter 'd'.
-One of the best examples of the circle in the real world is a pizza base.
+A circle is a curved 2d shape which is obtained by joining those points in a plane that are at the same fixed distance from a fixed point in the same plane.
+That fixed point is known as the center of the circle.
+In a circle, the distance from the center to the circumference is termed as the radius and the distance from one point on the circumference to another point passing through the center is termed as the diameter.
+One of the most common examples of a circle in the real world is a pizza base.

-- Diameter of a Circle ⇒ D = 2 × r units.
+- Diameter of a Circle ⇒ D = 2 × r, where 'r' is the radius

 What is a Half-Circle called in Geometry?